Future Medical Students

 “As a diverse community focused on the science and practice of medicine for Alabama, the Central Gulf Coast, and beyond: We educate, We discover, We serve."

 The educational design of the M.D. program is a competency-based curriculum across all four years, with the first two years of medical school comprising an integrated organ systems-based approach.
-The first two years are largely taught on the main campus of the University in the Medical Sciences Building and the adjacent Active Learning Center.
-Learn more about the curriculum and the Active Learning Center.
+The first two years are largely taught on the main campus of the University in the Medical Sciences Building, the adjacent Active Learning Center, and the newly opened Health Simulation Building.
+Learn more about the curriculum and Active Learning Center and the Health Simulation Building.

 Success in the classroom and on licensing examinations as well as demonstrated leadership in the clinical setting lead to success in the National Residency Matching Program.
 Learn more about our students' success at Match Day results.